Automated Importance Sampling via Optimal Control for Stochastic Reaction Networks: A Markovian Projection-based

 The second application of the proposed IS approach is the six-dimensional Example \ref{exp:Goutsias}.
 Figure~\ref{fig:Goutsias} shows that this rare event probability has a magnitude of $10^{-3}$.
 We observe that, for $\Delta t \leq 2^{-3}$, the squared coefficient of variation of the proposed MP-IS approach is reduced compared to the standard TL-MC approach.
-For a step size of $\Delta t=2^{-10}$, this is a variance reduction of a factor of $\approx 500$.
-Note that, this example achieves less variance reduction than Example \ref{exp:mm}due to a less rare quantity of interest.
+For a step size of $\Delta t=2^{-10}$, this is a variance reduction of a factor of approximately $500$.
+Note that, this example achieves less variance reduction than Example \ref{exp:mm} due to a less rare quantity of interest.
 For most step sizes $\Delta t$, the kurtosis of the proposed IS approaches is moderately increased compared to the standard TL estimator, with decreasing kurtosis for smaller $\Delta t$.
 This outcome indicates a potentially insatiable variance estimator for coarse time steps of $\Delta t > 2^{-7}$.
 For finer time steps, we expect a robust variance estimator.
 For small tolerances the total number of paths is reduced by a factor of approximately $500$.